reccur/fcm-push-notifications-wp-plugin/README.md

-# Android FCM Push Notifications
+# FCM Push Notifications Wordpress Plugin

 Android FCM Push Notifications is a plugin through which you can send push notifications directly from your WordPress site to android devices via Firebase Cloud Messaging (FCM) service.
 When a new blog is posted or existing blog is updated, a push notification sent to android device.
 Just set your topic!